ElFalch/friluft-night/README.md

 ### Edit Post

-A form, prepopulated with the information from the post selected to edit allows users to make any changes they need, but only if they adhere to the coditins of the form.
+A form, prepopulated with the information from the post selected to edit allows users to make any changes they need, but only if they adhere to the conditions of the form.

 ![First edit post screenshot](https://github.com/ElFalch/friluft-night/blob/main/static/images/feature-images/edit-post/edit-post-1.png "first edit post screenshot")
 ![Second edit post screenshot](https://github.com/ElFalch/friluft-night/blob/main/static/images/feature-images/edit-post/edit-post-2.png "second edit post screenshot")